saud-learning-services/canvas-quiz-extensions/README.md

 # Quiz Extensions

-A project that takes input in the form of CSV that extends a user's quiz access for given number of minutes.
+A project that takes input in the form of two CSVs and adds extra time or attempts for students on a list of quizzes

-## TO BE UPDATED, CURRENTLY ONLY A COPY FROM ANOTHER REPO

-Python script for the function of batch changing the start and end dates for courses listed in a CSV using Jupyter notebook interface:

-1. List of courses to change with corresponding start and end dates are entered in ./src/csv/input/start_end_courses.csv
+1. List of students with corresponding extra attempts and time to change are entered in ./src/input/student_input.csv
+2. List of quizzes to change for students are entered in ./src/input/quiz_list.csv
-2. Jupyter Notebook interface will guide user through script, asking for relevant user input when necessary
+3. Jupyter Notebook interface will guide user through script, asking for relevant user input when necessary
-3. Errors will be shown when necessary by the interface
+4. Errors will be shown when necessary by the interface, and failed attempts will be logged in ./src/log

 ## To Run